Home | Manual | Static Analysis | Playground

 /*

-To find the include directories used my GCC type:
+To find the include directories used by GCC type:

 echo | gcc -E -Wp,-v -